shuaichaochao/ADSHT/README.md

 Datasets is available from [here](https://github.com/TreezzZ/ADSH_PyTorch)

 # Models
-Vit pre-trained model is available from [here](https://github.com/google-research/vision_transformer#available-vit-models)
+Vit pre-trained model is available from [here](https://github.com/google-research/vision_transformer#available-vit-models), The backbone network used in this paper is ViT-L_32.npz.